 Takeaway Food

-Frozen cars, frozen people, frozen love—
+frozen cars, frozen people, frozen love —

-same shit, different decade.
+same cliché, different decade.

 bought a porno mag,

-from the darkness in soho,
+from the darkness in Soho,

 easing into sleep.